 Qualities of Alpaca Fiber

-Alpaca is a semi-hollow fiber.
-A hollow core fiber weighs less than the same diameter solid core and, because air is trapped in the core, the fabric warms up very quickly.
+Alpaca is WARM.
+It is a hollow core fiber which weighs less than the same diameter solid core and, because air is trapped in the core, the fabric warms up very quickly.
 As a result, apparel made from hollow core fiber tends to be light weight and much warmer than solid core equivalents.